The countryside around Hatley

-Around Hatley, they are, for the most part, in good condition, although wellingtons are probably sensible footwear during the winter and spring when paths tend to be rather muddy and puddly.
+Around Hatley the paths are, for the most part, in good condition, although wellingtons are probably sensible footwear during the winter and spring when paths tend to be rather muddy and puddly.

-Click on the images above for some relevant articles we’ve collected – if you’d like to contribute an article or photographs, please send them to Kim Wilde, Parish Clerk.
+Click on the images above for some relevant articles we’ve collected – if you’d like to contribute an article or photographs, please send them to this site’s webmaster, Peter Mann.

 Cambridgeshire County Council has produced this handy leaflet on the Clopton Way, the footpath running from The Gamlingay Cinques Nature Reserve to Wimpole Hall.